Matanley/Kaggle/README.md

 This is the first time I participate a Kaggle contest and is quite happy that I did this.

-The reason of chosing this topic is it really are soving a real world problems(imaging the Uber self-driving cars had such a system mounted).
-My teamates and I participate in this contest mainly for learning and want to take it as a chance to practice what we had learnt.
-For this reason, the rank is not important at all.
+The reason for chosing this topic is it really is soving a real world problem (imagine if Uber self-driving cars had such a system mounted).
+My teamates and I participated in this contest mainly for learning and wanted to take it as a chance to practice what we had learnt.
+For this reason, the rank is not important at all and the process itself is a reward.

 In building up the model, we chose to use Transfer learning and then focus on the finetuning and data augumentation procedures.
 After all, hardly can we build up a model from scratch which could surpass these famous architectures and their weights gained from Imagenet datasets.

 For each part of the pipeline, I tried to use as many different methods as possible to see how each method perform.
-Things I tried:
+Here are some of the things I tried:

 - Dataset split with sklearn VS Keras ImageDataGenerator